Lima: Society and culture

 Strongly influenced by European, Andean, African and Asian culture, Lima is a melting pot, due to colonization, immigration and indigenous influences.
-The Historic Centre was declared a UNESCO World Heritage Site in 1988.
+The Historic Center was declared a UNESCO World Heritage Site in 1988.

 The city is known as the Gastronomical Capital of the Americas, mixing Spanish, Andean and Asian culinary traditions.

 Lima's beaches, located along the northern and southern ends of the city, are heavily visited during the summer.
 Restaurants, clubs and hotels serve the beachgoers.
 Lima has a vibrant and active theater scene, including classic theater, cultural presentations, modern theater, experimental theater, dramas, dance performances and theater for children.
 Lima is home to the Municipal Theater, Segura Theater, Japanese-Peruvian Theater, Marsano Theater, British theater, Theater of the PUCP Cultural Center and the Yuyachkani Theater.

-‘Wall of Shame’

-In the 1980s, the internal conflict in Peru led part of the rural population (between 600,000 and 1 million people) to take refuge in Lima.
-The new arrivals, often very poor, build hastily shacks.
-Some residents of these neighborhoods have acquired property titles, but urban planning remains largely non-existent.
-The rich neighborhoods erected walls up to 3 meters high with barbed wire at the top to isolate themselves from the poor neighborhoods.
-These walls are now the subject of controversy between those who support a security discourse and those who defend discrimination, especially since many inhabitants of the poor neighbourhoods cross the wall every day to work in the neighbouring neighbourhood, as gardeners or domestic workers.